Fellowship in Minimal Access Surgery (F.MAS) in Delhi, India

 Laparoscopic Surgeon's Convocation

-Laparoscopic surgery training is an intensive program that includes 8 hours of daily hands-on training from 8:00 AM to 4:00 PM.
-The training covers all essential and advanced laparoscopic general surgery, gynecological, and urological endoscopic procedures.
-The course is scientifically designed according to the international protocol of laparoscopic education, which has been proven to be effective in learning Minimal Access Surgery.
-In addition to hands-on training, our minimally invasive surgical training also provides post-training online support through the world's largest and most updated online library of laparoscopic study materials.
-This includes videos, articles, PowerPoint presentations, and eBooks, which are kept for members only on our dedicated server..
+Laparoscopic surgery training is an intensive program that includes 9 hours of daily hands-on training from 8:00 AM to 5:00 PM.
+The training encompasses all essential and advanced laparoscopic procedures in general surgery, gynecology, and urology.
+Scientifically designed according to international protocols, the course effectively teaches Minimal Access Surgery.
+In addition to hands-on training, we offer post-training online support through the world's largest and most updated library of laparoscopic study materials, including videos, articles, PowerPoint presentations, and eBooks, exclusively available to members on our dedicated server.
 We provide Laparoscopic Study Materials of Worth 3000 USD Completely Free of Cost during course.
 Free laparoscopic study material to complement practical knowledge is provided with the course.

 CourseCertificateDurationCourse Date